Necroskillz/necroskillz.github.io/_posts/2011/2011-07-25-enable-or-disable-ribbon-custom-action-based-on-user-permissions.aspx.md

 otherwise.
 Then I use jQuery to ‘call’ that application page with
 \$.post and depending on the result I can enable or disable the button.

-I use this code for canHandleCommand.
+I use this code for `canHandleCommand`.
 Useful trick to first do some asynchronous action before deciding whether to enable the button or not I picked up [here](http://blog.mastykarz.nl/sample-code-asynchronously-checking-ribbon-command/).